 Thursday, February 28, 2008

-The Point of Church
+What Is the Point of Church

 Everything revolves around love in the kingdom of God.
 Those things that are most important to God issue from love.
-Case(s) in point:
+Cases in point:

 2) Moving in the Spirit with great faith and as an astonishing witness has point and purpose only when arising out of love.
 Seemingly spiritual giants are just dogs in the street without love.
 Those things that are here for a season, but are bound to pass away cannot carry any weight at the threshold of eternity.